jdrouet/jdrouet.github.io/content/posts/202503191700-search-engine-part-2.md

 ### Boolean Index

 Now let's start with a simple index, the boolean index.
-This will only have a simple use cases: fetching the entries where an attribute is `true` or `false`.
+This will only have simple use cases: fetching the entries where an attribute is `true` or `false`.

 So if we follow the structure we defined earlier, we'd end up with the following tructure.